-Welcome to the Wee Binnian Walkers, there is always a warm welcome for new members so if you have any questions please get in touch with us firstname.lastname@example.org
+Welcome to the Wee Binnian Hill walkers.
+We are always delighted to have new members so if you have any questions please get in touch with us email@example.com.
+Membership from October to March next year is half price; £13 or 15 Euro.

 We were founded in 1987 and are based in the North Eastern border area of Newry, Co.
 Down and Dundalk, Co.
 Louth.
 To become a Wee Binnian member, you must be over 18 years, have a level of fitness suitable to the demands of the sport and who accept the aims and objectives of the club.
 You can choose from either annual membership of the club or be a casual walker, details are below of how to join.
 For more information on required fitness levels and a 12 week fitness programme for preparation please click here.

-The Membership year starts on 1st April and runs to 31st March, the full year membership fee is £25.
+The Membership year starts on 1st April and runs to 31st March, the full year membership fee is £25 but for the next six months this is reduced to half price at £13 or 15 euro from October 2019 to March 2020.
 To join simply print of the membership form and bring a completed version along with the appropriate fee and to our next scheduled walk.
 Alternatively you can post the form to the address on the bottom of the form.

 Non members, may participate provided you are properly equipped, in up to two walks in any year as a casual walker without becoming a member, after which you must join the club to continue walking with us.
 This might suit walkers from other clubs, potential new members and friends of members.
 To be a casual walker please print off the Casual Form along with the appropriate fee and bring it along on our next scheduled walk.